RRonniecool/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that sets the permission to the file hello
+write a scrpt that sets the mode of the file